• Skip to primary navigation

 Step 3: Add a New VPN Profile on the Router

-If I wanted to add another server profile on my router, however, I just click the Add profile button and choose between OpenVPN, PPTP or L2TP.
+If I wanted to, I could add any existing VPN server profile on my router from here, however, I just clicked the Add profile button and chose between OpenVPN, PPTP, or L2TP.

 When dealing with OpenVPN (seen above), you’ll need to copy/paste the specific username and password from your VPN service and upload a specific .ovpn file they give you.